They say…

 By the early 1980s, Irish-born Mike Conway operated or had a stake in around 13 London pubs, some leased from Ind Coope or Watney, as well as two free houses, collectively known as Conway Inns.
 In reponse to growing demand for cask, in 1983 he converted one of them to a brewpub.

-The pub chosen was the Prince of Wales in Battersea Road (not to be confused with the similarly named pub in Battersea Bridge Road), a Watney pub dating from around 1865.
-It was equipped with an 8 hl full kit supplied by Hickey Engineering of Bromley, visible from the bar through a glass partition and overseen by a keen young brewer, John Gilbert.
+The pub chosen was the of Wales in Battersea Park Road (not to be confused with the similarly named pub in Battersea Bridge Road), a Watney pub dating from around 1865.
+It was equipped with an 8 hl full mash kit supplied by Hickey Engineering of Bromley, visible from the bar through a glass partition and overseen by a keen young brewer, John Gilbert.

-The brewery produced beer under the Battersea brand, including Bitter (around 3.7%), Nine Elms Mild (around 4%), Best Bitter (around 4.1%) and a stronger beer, Power House (around 5.1%).
+The brewery produced cask beer under the Battersea brand, including Bitter (around 3.7%), Nine Elms Mild (around 4%), Best Bitter (around 4.1%) and a stronger beer, Power House (around 5.1%).

 The iniative was clearly deemed a success, as the following year the group installed a much bigger 24 hl brewhouse, also supplied by Hickey, at the Warrior, a sizeable corner pub built in the 1870s near Loughborough Junction station.

-Branded as Brewery, this also brewed a Bitter and Best Bitter at similar strengths to its Battersea sibling, alongside Warrior Strong Ale (around 5.1%) and a seasonal Winter Warmer (over 6%).
+Branded as Brixton Brewery, this also brewed a Bitter and Best Bitter at similar strengths to its Battersea sibling, alongside Warrior Strong Ale (around 5.1%) and a seasonal Winter Warmer (over 6%).
 The brewery also experimented with unpasteurised lager, unusual for a microbrewery of the day.

 In 1986, John Gilbert left Conway Inns to take on his own pub in Salisbury where he later created Hopback, one of the most successful UK microbreweries of its era.
 It continues to flourish today and also owns a London pub which briefly brewed in the 2010s: see Sultan.